bmoscon/cryptofeed/docs/callbacks.md

 * Redis
 * Redis Streams
 * TCP/UDP/UDS sockets
+* VictoriaMetrics
 * ZMQ

 There are also a handful of wrappers defined [here](../cryptofeed/backends/aggregate.py) that can be used in conjunction with these and raw callbacks to convert data to OHLCV, throttle data, etc.

 ### Performance Considerations

 Do not do anything computationally intensive in your callbacks or this will greatly impact the performance of cryptofeed.
 Data should be quickly processed and passed along to another process/application/etc or a backend callback should be used to forward the data elsewhere.
+If possible, use async libraries in your callbacks!